AngadBasandrai/boids-simulation/README.md

 ## Dependencies
- - Unity 2019.4.16f1 (ony required to build the project)
+ - Unity 2019.4.16f1 (only required to build the project)
 ## Instructions

 #### Directions to Install